digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 The callers of the API must provide initial values for these fields during ```add_faces```.

+* Note: the ( user_id, contact_id, face_id ) tuple must uniquely
+  identify a face
 * user_id - integer value identifying the user this face is associated with
 * contact_id - integer value identifying the contact this face is associated with
 * face_id - integer value identifying this particular face image

-* Note: the ( user_id, contact_id, face_id ) tuple must uniquely
-  identify a face.

 * face_url - a URL to this face image
 * external_id - Either None, or an integer value - this is an
   arbitrary convenience variable that allows a caller of the recognition API to label a particular face in some way meaningful to them
 * score - floating point value specifying how "good" this face is, higher values are better - will be used by face recognition to select the best faces to use for matching